Noisy Roof Vents?

 Over time, the lubricant inside these bearings can dry out, a process that can be sped up by the local climate.
 When this happens, those ball bearings stop moving so freely and begin grind as they spin, which causes that frustrating squeaking noise.
 There are multiple parts of the turbine where this can occur, so there might be more than one area that needs attention.

 There are other less common causes of a squeaking roof turbine, such as debris getting stuck in the fins.
 This can sometimes create a whistling noise as the turbine rotates.
 Unfortunately, when this happens, the only solution is to remove the debris, which may involve climbing onto the roof.
-As we’ll frequently state through this article, do not attempt something like this unless you are qualified to do so.
+As we will frequently state through this article, do not attempt something like this unless you are qualified to do so.

 How Do I Fix a Squeaking Roof Vent?